Why doesn’t anyone like me?

 7. You weed out the toxic people…in a good way

 There are always going to be people in this world who are negative, judgmental, and just plain unpleasant to be around.
 If someone doesn’t like you, it might be because they’re just a generally unhappy person who brings everyone down.
-These are the kinds of people you don’t want in your life anyway, so it’s actually a good thing if they don’t want to be friends with you!
+These are the kinds of people you don’t want in your life.

 8. You have a resting face and it’s…interesting

 Also, some people think this also may be a sign of depression.
+Check the signs here.
 If you’re feeling down or heavy, please consider talking to a mental health professional.
 Take a depression test here.

-1. Replace your neutral frown with a small smile.
+1. Replace your neutral frown with a small smile/smirk.

 3. Just own it and be aware of how your face feels.